 When Roland retired in 2007, Kelly succeeded him as CEO of Caldwell Trust Company and its parent company, Trust Companies of America.
 Since then, total assets under management, total annual income, and stockholder equity have increased by more than 85%.
 All departments have expanded while the Information Technology (IT) function has seen the most extensive developments and investments as technology changes and security measures are monitored continuously.

-The company focuses on people, both in hiring staff and in addressing client concerns—the functions Kelly views as the most rewarding parts of his job.
+The company focuses on people, both in hiring staff and addressing client concerns—the functions Kelly views as the most rewarding parts of his job.
 "Taking care of families is a primary mission here," he says.
-"We get to know each family and its goals, we take care of their special needs, and we ensure that their wishes for their families are fulfilled.
+"We get to know each family and its goals, take care of their special needs, and ensure their wishes for their families are fulfilled.
 It's also exciting working with our highly skilled team members."

-Caldwell Trust Company has impressive, state-of-the-art offices in its custom-built Venice headquarters and its lovingly restored Sarasota home.
+Caldwell Trust Company has impressive, state-of-the-art offices in its custom-built Venice headquarters and lovingly restored Sarasota home.
 The business currently has over 1.5 billion dollars in assets under management.
 It also serves as a trust manager and trustee for families, allocating client assets into stocks, bonds, and other investments.
 A third focus is its retirement plan services for employers that provide retirement plans for their employees.